Pontic Greek culture: Momogeri

 Momogeri (Note: Also spelled as momoyeri or momoeri) is a lighthearted winter tradition, traditionally held between December 24 (Christmas Eve) and January 7th (St. John's Day).
 The satirical tradition may be named for Momus, the Greek deity of mockery.
 It has its roots in ancient Greek folk performances.
 Momogeri is a public performance that blends folk dance and theatre.
 The performers themselves are called momogeri, which can be translated as "mummers".
 They perform public plays, typically on the street or in someone's home.
-Teacher and historian Christos Samoulidis described fifty separate momgoeri plays from the Pontos.
+Teacher and historian Christos Samoulidis described fifty separate momogeri plays from the Pontos.

 Troupes of momgoeri may vary in size.
 They can range from fifteen to almost thirty people, with nine or ten being typical.
 The performers are all male, typically between age 15 and 25.
 The momgoeri themselves are also accompanied by dancers and musicians.
 Young boys may also accompany the troupe to sing kalanda, or begging carols, somewhat like "We Wish You a Merry Christmas" in English.
-The performers may be dress as numerous stock characters: a bride, soldier, old woman, lead mummer (Chief Momoeros), doctor, devil, shepherd, camel, Horseman, Kizir (hero), various livestock, and Father Christmas.
+The performers may be dressed as numerous stock characters: a bride, soldier, old woman, lead mummer (Chief Momogeros), doctor, devil, shepherd, camel, Horseman, Kizir (hero), various livestock, and Father Christmas.

 Typically, the troupe asks permission to enter a house and may go over ritualized introductions to the members of the household.
 The performance may be preceded by caroling; it is typically always preceded by dancing.
-Then the momgoeri perform the play.
+Then the momogeri perform the play.
 The players may ask for payment after the play or even as part of the performance - for example, the doctor character requests a fee to perform his services, which is provided by the audience.
 Householders may also provide the performers with food.

 Momgoeri plays tend to fall into three categories: combat, abduction, and fainting.
 In the combat play, one man kills or gravely injures another, and other characters revive him, often via humorous and vulgar means (such as a young woman farting on his face).
 The play may also involve mourning the dead man, sending for the doctor, and involving the local authorities before the victim is eventually revived.
 In an abduction play, some characters abduct a young bride, and other characters must find and rescue her.
 In the fainting play, a person - typically a young woman - faints, and the other characters must revive them.

 Modern Pontic folk dance groups in the diaspora, especially in Greece, perform Momogeri yearly.